tom-draper/football-client/README.md

 ## Usage

-The script can be run straight from npx with the command:
+The script can be run using `npx` with the command:

 ```bash
 npx football-client